Intervention: What is it?

 Interventions are as much for the family, if not more, than the addict.
 Interventions help the family move into a proactive position when dealing with the addict than being in a constant reactive state.

-Newman Intervention and Addiction Services emphasizes alternative addiction treatment and mental health options that prioritize holistic and non-pharmacological approaches.
+Newman Intervention and Recovery Solutions emphasizes alternative addiction treatment and mental health options that prioritize holistic and non-pharmacological approaches.
 While recognizing the necessity of short-term medications for medical detoxification, Newman works with treatment programs and methods that do not rely heavily on psychotropic medications, methadone, or buprenorphine as substitutes.
 Instead, the service advocates for therapies that address the root causes of addiction, such as counseling, behavioral therapy, and lifestyle changes.
 By working with addiction treatment programs that are offering personalized treatment plans that focus on sustainable recovery without long-term medication dependency, Newman provides individuals with the tools to achieve lasting sobriety and mental wellness.

-About Newman Intervention & Addiction Services
+About Newman Intervention & Recovery Solutions

-Newman Intervention and Addiction Services, with over 40 years of experience, excels in guiding individuals and families through the intervention process and addiction recovery.
+Newman Intervention and Recovery Solutions, with over 40 years of experience, excels in guiding individuals and families through the intervention process and addiction recovery.
 We emphasize holistic and alternative treatment methods, focusing on mental health and sustainable recovery while minimizing reliance on long-term psychotropic medications and drug substitutes like methadone and buprenorphine.
 In addition to their comprehensive intervention strategies, Newman offers sober coaching to support individuals throughout their recovery journey.
 This personalized coaching helps clients navigate post-rehabilitation challenges, reinforcing their commitment to sobriety.
 By integrating these elements, Newman provides a well-rounded approach to achieving lasting sobriety and overall well-being.

 Substance Abuse and Addiction Treatment